 If you have to wait for a skilled worker to return to work (or find a replacement), your productivity declines significantly.

 You’ll also find your employees’ morale will change after a workplace injury of one of their colleagues, and your reputation as a professional will make you less attractive to job-seekers.

-Wages and delays
+Wages and Delays

 Often the injured person’s wages must be paid by the company while they are booked-off work recuperating.
 This is a cost to the project overall.

-Sometimes completed work, material, tools, or other equipment is damaged in the accident.
+Sometimes completed work, materials, tools, or other equipment is damaged in the accident.
 Repairing or replacing the items costs money and often causes delays.
 Delays result in additional costs and could result in the client imposing monetary penalties on the contractor.

 OSHA suggests all incidents be investigated, whether it’s a fatality, injury, illness, or close call but serious repercussions can happen if there is a serious incident, which the authorities will investigate.

-These investigations tie up your worksite and could lead to hefty fines and possible imprisonment if a construction project manager, superintendent, supervisor or foreman is found to be negligent.
+These investigations tie up your worksite and could lead to hefty fines and possible imprisonment if a construction project manager, superintendent, supervisor, or foreman is found to be negligent.

 If your firm becomes known for incident investigations, your employee morale will suffer, and your reputation as an employer will rapidly decline.